 - Special treatment (e.g., free coffee in IKEA Family Club).

 - Discounts available only on brand-selected products (e.g., Carrefour).

 As you already know, retailers tend to target varied demographics.
 But this doesn’t mean that there is no scope for personalization.
 Gear up your CRM and customer databases with customer segmentation possibilities For instance, Stylepit, a Danish clothing retailer, managed to build specific customer target groups (such as high churn probability, High CLV, and more) with Segment CDP.
 Through careful segmentation, Stylepit managed to increase their ROAS without breaking a sweat.

 You should try the same approach with building loyalty and targeting only specific segments with different offers and promotions.
 In the next step, you need to differentiate loyal customers from ordinary shoppers and ensure that your loyalty program targets these users specifically.
 In the last step, you can apply segmentation to building loyalty levels with different perks.
-This way you won't only gamify your scheme more, but also target the right clientele and save budget on hit-or-miss offers.
+This way you won't only gamify your loyalty scheme more, but also target the right clientele and save budget on hit-or-miss offers.

 “Our findings showed that omnichannel customers loved using the retailer’s touchpoints, in all sorts of combinations and places.
 Not only did they use smartphone apps to compare prices or download a coupon, but they were also avid users of in-store digital tools such as an interactive catalog, a price-checker, or a tablet.” – HBR

 Nowadays, customers use more than one channel to interact with your brand.
 Their user journey can begin in-store, through mobile and finish on your ecommerce site.
 Any kind of inconsistency can lead to customer frustration and, eventually, churn.
 Remember to keep branding and offering consistent throughout all available touchpoints.